Nevenall/ghosting-the-edge/manuscript.md

 Here's a number of aspects and stunts specifically for small arms.
 Some are relatively neutral tags, but some are distinct drawbacks and have mechanical effects in addition to the limitations they imply.

-**Ballistic** – A tag for weapons that launch relatively small and soft projectiles at a target.
+**Ballistic**—A tag for weapons that launch relatively small and soft projectiles at a target.
 Including all firearms.
 Mainly used to identify attacks ballistic armor is designed to stop.

-**Recoil** – Most firearms designed for real combat reduce or eliminate recoil but some weapons are designed more to intimidate then to efficiently kill lots of people.
+**Recoil**—Most firearms designed for real combat reduce or eliminate recoil but some weapons are designed more to intimidate then to efficiently kill lots of people.
 Others are just cheap knockoffs or terrible designs.

 Weapons with **Recoil** tend to make you lose your aim with every shot.
 Many aspects created with such a weapon are reduced to boosts.
 Aspects regarding careful aim are chief amongst the affected, but also, providing **Covering Fire, Setting up a Killzone**, **and Pinning Them Down** all turn into boosts.

-**Strong Recoil** – Weapons with this aspect don't just suffer from recoil, they suffer from lots of recoil.
+**Strong Recoil**—Weapons with this aspect don't just suffer from recoil, they suffer from lots of recoil.
 Every shot with a **Strong Recoil** weapon requires you to give an opponent a boost against you are **Driven Back**, you become **Unbalanced**, or your **Arm Turns Numb**.
 If you succeed with style on an A you can trade a normal boost from that for not giving a foe a recoil based boost.

 **Strong Recoil** counts as two negative aspects.